 Credit myths pervade our society.
 Blogs, Facebook posts, Tweets, Pins and Snaps fill the Internet with misinformation and misguided tips on building or rebuilding your credit rating.
 Here are the top 5 credit myths to be aware of.

 Unfortunately, poor money management often includes poor spending behaviors.
 It seems that human nature dictates that, as long as there is no plan in place, the more money you earn, the more money you will spend.
-Your employees who have not developed personal financial discipline currently believe that their money problem is an income problem.

 Experienced HR professionals, CEOs, executive directors and managers know this from experience.
 Fortunately, most employees know they are expected to leave their personal issues at home and not let them affect their work.